ravichas/AI4HealthCare/Course-1/README.md

 # Course-1: Applying AI to 2D Medical Imaging Data
+(*Please note that most of this section writeup was from Udacity and I have summarized portions of the writeup*)

 ## Project Overview
 In this project, you will apply the skills that you have acquired in this 2D medical imaging course